theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-2-dependency-graph.md

 ## 5 - Build Output - `HasteContext`

-After read, crawl, extract metadata and store in cache again, `jest-haste-map` is ready to return its output.
+After [read](#1---read-or-create-new-map), [crawl](#2---discover-filesystem-to-operate-on-crawl-filesystem), [extract metadata](#3---parse--extract-metadata-from-files), and [store `HasteMap` in cache](#4---storing-hastemap-in-cache), `jest-haste-map` is ready to return an output so the Jest startup can move to the next stages.

-Instead of returning the new `hasteMap` it has just built, the `build()` function wraps the new map in a new instance of wrapper class call `HasteFS`, This class exports convenient utility functions to reach files and metadata.
+`jest-haste-map` doesn't return an `HasteMap` as-is, instead, it wraps it in an utility class instance call `HasteFS`, this class expose utility functions to reach files and metadata, and isolating the `HasteMap` object from modifications across the Jest system.

-After building the `HasteFS` instance, it returns in with a module map that match between a file and mock, platform and duplication and returns all together in an object call `HasteContext`.
+Then the `HasteFS` instance returns inside another object call `HasteContext`, that also includes a module map that match between a file and its mock, and a map for each module per platform (if necessary).

-### Build HasteContext Output Code Highlights 🔦
+### Step 5: See Real Jest Implementation Highlights 🔦

 ```ts
 // jest-core/src/lib/createContext.ts